AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

-# Exercise 3.1 - Audit Logging for Sensitive Data Access in Local Developement
+# Exercise 3.1 - Audit Logging for Sensitive Data Access in Local Development
 Vulnerability: [A09:2021-Security Logging and Monitoring Failures](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/)

 ## Table of Contents